 Saint James’ Park is one of the most beautiful and well-trafficked parks in London due to its location, but you can still find plenty of pockets of quiet in the park.

-Circle back to spy on Big Ben under the scaffolding
+Circle back to check out the newly-renovated Big Ben

 Is there any building in London that’s as visibly synonymous with the city as Big Ben?